-Building sum insured \$455,000 Basic Excess \$750 Buildings Sum Insured Safeguard Eligible Cover option(s) selected None Mortgage Yes Contents sum insured \$25,000 Premium Paid by monthly instalments now we settled the cla Rebuilding costs for Hannah's building \$475,000 We determined that the property was a Total loss and the cost of rebuilding was greater than the Buildings sum insured.
-We automatically increased the buildings sum insured paid to Hannah to rebuild the rental property as per cover provided under the 'Buildings Sum Insured Safeguard'.
+Buildings sum insured \$455,000 Basic Excess \$750 Buildings Sum Insured Safeguard g Eligible Cover option(s) selected None Mortgage Yes Contents sum insured \$25,000 Premium Paid by instalments How we settled the claim Rebuilding costs for Hannah's building \$475,000 sessed as a total loss and the cost of rebuilding buildings sum insured. creased the buildings sum insured paid to se rental property as per cover provided under nsured Safeguard'.
 Amount paid to the finance company \$42,010 We first paid the bank the amount owing on Hannah's mortgage.
-Amount paid to Hannah \$432,990 We paid Hannah the cost to rebuild, less the amount owing on her mortgage.
-Replacement cost of \$25,800 We determined that the property was a Total loss.
+Amount paid to Hannah \$432,990 We paid Hannah the cost to rebuild, less the amount owing on he mortgage.
+Replacement cost of \$25,800 The property was ass sessed as a total loss.
 Hannah's contents As eight whole calendar months had passed since the start of the period of insurance, we increased the contents sum insured by 3.2% to \$25,800 as per cover provided under the 'Sum(s) insured adjustment feature'.
 Loss of rent \$24,000 We paid Hannah for the expected loss of rent.
 Cost to discharge mortgage \$1,200 We reimbursed Hannah the costs of discharging her mortgage.
 Total claim cost \$526,000 We accepted this claim under the insured event "Storm, storm surge, rain, hail or flood".
 Excess \$750 We collected the Basic Excess from Hannah.
 Remaining premium instalments \$680 Before we finalised her claim, Hannah paid us her remaining instalments.
-Total paid out by QBE \$524,570
+Total paid out by us \$524,570